Sara-Mill/Enigma-README-generator/Develop/Enigma README Generator.md

   <a name = 'license'></a>
   ## License
-  The application is covered under a Apache 2.0 license.
+  The application is covered under a Boost Software 1.0 license.

   <a name = 'contributing'></a>
   ## Contributing to this Repo
-  fork the repository, then code
+  fork the repo, then code

   <a name = 'questions'></a>
   ## Questions / Contact Details
-  This app can be found on my github page at [`$(data.github)`](https://github.com/Sara-Mill).
+  This app can be found on my github page at (https://github.com/Sara-Mill).
   Sara-Mill

   If you have any questions or need to contact me about this app, I can be reached on Github or by email at [smilligan0183@gmail.com](smilligan0183@gmail.com)